Vortex structure and intervortex interaction in superconducting structures with intrinsic diode effect: Introduction

 Below, analyzing this setup, we (i) derive analytical expressions for the chiral distortion of the superfluid velocity around a single vortex, (ii) calculate the non-central force in a vortex-antivortex pair, and (iii) obtain the direction-dependent correction to the Bean-Livingston barrier in different geometries.
 All predictions are verified by time-dependent GL simulations that employ a fourth-order least-squares finite-difference scheme and quantitatively reproduce the analytic results.

 The paper is organized as follows.
 Section \ref{sec:model} formulates the two-dimensional GL functional with interfacial spin-orbit terms and reduces it to a working model for analytical and numerical simulations.
 In Section \ref{sec:single_vortex} we determine the supercurrent distribution around an isolated vortex in the presence of cubic gradient terms in the GL functional.
 Section~\ref{sec:interaction_vort} evaluates the corresponding free energy and extracts the non-central force acting inside a vortex-antivortex pair, Section~\ref{sec:vort_disk} extends the analysis to a single vortex in a superconducting disk, while Section~\ref{sec:vort_boundary} establishes the modification of the Bean-Livingston barrier for a vortex near a plane boundary.
+Section~\ref{sec:motion} describes the peculiarities of the vortex dynamics.
 Section~\ref{sec:numerical} compares all analytical predictions with time-dependent GL simulations that employ a high-accuracy least-squares finite-difference solver.
 Technical details of the numerical scheme and supplementary derivations are collected in the Appendix.